 We start the interview planning process early in the recruitment year, and plan on a total of 3-4 interview days between August and December.

 What I am trying to say in a somewhat long-winded way is that we will need more lead time to schedule your interview than a typical clinical fellowship program would, so apply early to make sure we can accommodate you if the admission committee approves to invite you for an interview!

-A: You will meet with program leadership in the morning, and then expect to be interviewed by a bunch of informatics faculty.
+You will meet with program leadership and then expect to be interviewed by a bunch of informatics faculty.
 You will also connect with clinical faculty so that you get a sense of the folks you will be working with to fulfill your clinical practice requirements.
 If there are academic or learning activities on the day you interview, you are welcome to join us!
-In the afternoon you get to tour OHSU and the VA (yes, you get to ride on the aerial tram that connects our campuses on Marquam Hill and the South Waterfront, and yes, if you really want to, we can show you the EHR server farm).
 At the end of the day you get to hang out with our current fellows, and then you are done with the interview.
 It's a busy and long day, but then which fellowship interview isn't?

 If you think you already meet the requirements for taking the CI board exams, you should contact the American Board of Preventive Medicine (ABPM) to see if you are eligible.
 If you are not eligible for grandfathering, the only way to become board certified in clinical informatics is to complete the 2-year fellowship.

 CI requires diplomates to maintain their primary specialty board certification.
 If you are ineligible for board certification in your primary specialty, or your certification has lapsed, we urge you to contact us before applying so that we can determine if you are eligible.